Telling God’s Story - FAQ

 Why does Telling God’s Story begin with the Gospels in Year One, instead of, say, Genesis?

 Who Jesus is and what he did is central to the Christian faith.
 That is why this curriculum begins with teaching children about him.
-Grades 1-4 will focus on what the Bible as a whole focuses on: Jesus.
+The Well-Trained Mind Press Curriculum, targeted at grades 1-4, focuses on what the Bible as a whole focuses on: Jesus.
 The emphasis will be on getting to know him by looking at who he was and what he did, being careful to keep things at a level that will encourage children in their young Christian journeys.

 What’s the difference between the various books in this curriculum?
 Which ones do I need?